KristianLyng/varnishfoo/chapter-2.rst

         Hopefully our demo also illustrates that supplying static ``Etag`` headers or bogus ``Last-Modified`` headers can have unexpected side effects.
 In our example, ``foo.sh`` clearly provides new content every time.
-Talking directly to the web server will result in the wanted behavior of the client getting the updated content simply because the web server happens to ignore the conditional part of the request.
+Talking directly to the web server resulted in the desired behavior of the client getting the updated content, but only because the web server ignored the conditional part of the request.

-        The danger here is not Varnish, but proxy servers outside of our control sitting between the client and the web server.
-Even if your web server ignores ``If-None-Match`` and ``If-Modified-Since``
-        headers, there's no guarantee that other proxies do!
+        The danger is not Varnish - which we can control -  but proxy servers outside of our control sitting between the client and the web server.
+Even if your web server ignores ``If-None-Match`` and ``If-Modified-Since`` headers, there's no guarantee that other proxies do!
 Make sure you only provide ``Etag`` and ``Last-Modified``-headers that are correct, or don't provide them at all.

 Cache control and age
 ---------------------